 Save Recipe

-• Mushrooms – Any mushroom that you like will work well – white, button, and portabella mushrooms are all good choices.
+• Mushrooms – Any mushroom you like will work well; white button mushrooms and portobello mushrooms are good choices.
 My favorite ones to use for this recipe are Crimini, also known as Baby Bellas.

 • Oil – any neutral-flavored cooking oil will work well.
 Canola oil, light olive oil, or refined coconut oil are all good choices.